US defense chief Austin says there’s evidence North Korea has sent troops to Russia

 South Korean intelligence first publicized reports that the Russian navy had taken 1,500 North Korean special warfare troops to Russia this month, while Ukrainian President Volodymyr Zelenskyy had earlier said his government had intelligence that 10,000 North Korea soldiers were being prepared to join the invading Russian forces.

 The U.S. and NATO had not previously formally confirmed North Korea’s reported troop dispatch, but have warned of the danger of such a development if true.
-Russia and North Korea have so far denied the troop movements.
+Zelenskyy told reporters Monday that his government was “sounding the alarm” about North Korea’s troop deployment because it understands the risk.

 South Korean National Intelligence Service Director Cho Tae-yong told lawmakers Wednesday that another 1,500 North Korean troops have entered Russia, according to lawmaker Park Sunwon, who attended a closed-door briefing by Cho.